simoncblyth/opticks/notes/issues/GeneralSphereDEV.rst

          visible vertical axis seam of misses between hemisphere to left and quadrant to the right

          * using Y : the seam is still visible
+         * from future : note that the seam is not from misses, it is from unexpected hits onto the axis line

     EYE=-1,-1,1 TMIN=0.1 ./cxr_geochain.sh
          huh : only see the quadrant to the right, the hemi to the left disappears